What we did?

 Sensei uses LDK to Build a Multi-Node Lightning Server App

-By John Cantrell on 12/21/2022 - Tags: Case Studies
+By John Cantrell on 12/21/2022 - Tags: Case-Studies

 Sensei (opens new window) is a lightning node application optimized to serve many nodes within a single instance.
 It offers a beautiful web interface for admins to manage nodes as well as an interface for individual nodes to perform all of the common lightning network tasks such as connecting to peers, opening and closing channels, and creating and paying invoices.
 Sensei exposes http and grpc interfaces, allowing automation and programmatic control of the nodes.